immutables/immutables.github.io/json.md

 ### JAX-RS marshaling provider

-To use immutable types in your JAX-RS services use `org.immutables.common.service.MarshalingMessageBodyProvider` which implements `javax.ws.rs.ext.MessageBodyReader` and `javax.ws.rs.ext.MessageBodyWriter`.
+To use immutable types in your JAX-RS services use `org.immutables.common.marshal.JaxrsMessageBodyProvider` which implements `javax.ws.rs.ext.MessageBodyReader` and `javax.ws.rs.ext.MessageBodyWriter`.
 Also do not forget to specify "application/json" content type, so provider will match.